interledger/rafiki/packages/frontend/README.md

 Explain version requirements, had to downgrade to be compatible with Kratos login_challenge handling Add explanation for all the new environment variables that are needed Run docker exec -it rafiki-cloud-nine-admin-1 npm run invite-user -- example@mail.com and it will output recovery link on screen
+Run docker exec -it rafiki-cloud-nine-admin-1 npm run delete-user -- example@mail.com to delete a user